reevafaisal/Performance-Predictions-in-TB-HIV/README.md

 - Conversely, regions like South-East Asia (SEA) and Eastern Mediterranean (EMR) suffer from significantly low DPRs (0.0063 and 0.226), which align with their relatively high TB MIRs (0.122 and 0.134) and TB-HIV MIRs (0.246 and 0.301).
 - These figures highlight a diagnostic gap, where undetected cases progress to severe or fatal outcomes.
 Africa (AFR), with a moderate DPR (0.768), still records a high TB-HIV MIR (0.307), reflecting additional challenges in managing the dual burden cases.

+### Framing a Prediction Problem

+The goal of this analysis is to evaluate **the predictive power of CDR in determining country-specific mortality outcomes for patients experiencing a dual burden of Human HIV and TB**.

+- This is a multiclass classification problem.
+The response variables represent MIRs for TB only and TB-HIV patients, binned into quartiles to capture varying mortality levels.
+These quartiles represent the levels of mortality risk in countries, making this a classification problem with four classes.
+- The response variables are the quartiles of TB MIR (`MIR_TB_quartile`) and TB-HIV MIR (`MIR_TB_HIV_quartile`), derived from the distribution of mortality-to-incidence ratios for TB only and TB-HIV patients.
+These variables were chosen because they capture the gradient of mortality risk across countries, enabling nuanced predictions rather than a binary outcome.
+- The evaluation metrics used to evaluate the performance of our model are: sensitivity, specificity, precision, Area Under Curve (AUC), and F1-Score.
+   - **Sensitivity** evades false negatives as false negatives can have severe public health implications, and **specificity** ensures that resources are not wasted on false alarms as it prevents over-prediction.
+   - **Precision** indicates the proportion of correctly identified instances for each quartile, reducing false positives, and is prioritized over **accuracy** which is less informative in imbalanced data settings (such as in our population level data).
+   - **F1-Score** accounts for both false positives and false negatives, making it ideal for imbalanced datasets.
+   - **AUC** evaluates the model's ability to distinguish between classes by considering its performance across all possible decision thresholds which is useful to address the performance of our model.